carlreinke/CommandLine/README.md

 ## Example Application

-The following code is a simple application that takes a list of numbers and
+The following code is a simple application that takes a list of numbers and outputs a filtered list.

 ```C#
 using System;